Chapter 10 : Yule Tidings

 I smiled more at his reaction to it than the joke itself, but it helped ease a small amount of my tension.
 Thankfully, he kept the conversation light as we sipped our beverages, moving from my friendship with Octavius to Battlestar Galactica to various pranks they'd pulled together since they met.

 When both of us had emptied our glasses, he suggested we join the crowd in the great hall.
 My nerves, which had been steadily ebbing away, flared up again.
 People were going to be looking at me tonight, with a date like Sirius.
-What had I been thinking when I agreed to go to this with him?
+What had I been thinking when I agreed to go to this?

 He again offered me his arm and we walked the short distance to the huge double doors leading into the hall.
 Upon entering, the decorations I'd merely glimpsed earlier hit me full force.
 The usual twelve Christmas trees were towering over everyone, including Hagrid, who was standing in the far corner drinking deeply from a mug the size of my head.
 Every wall was draped with green, red, and gold while live fairies flitted around the ceiling, casting dazzling, flickering light on everything in the hall.